rorodata/lambdapool/README.md

 ## LambdaPool API

 The user should be able to create a pool of workers, specifying the maximum concurrency.
 Also, LambdaPool would require the name of the Lambda function that sits as an entrypoint on AWS Lambda.

+For example, in the below illustrations the name of the lambda function is `algorithms` as we deployed above.

 ```python
 >>> from lambdapool import LambdaPool